 For some cancer patients, hair loss is one of the most traumatizing parts of chemotherapy treatment.
-The DigniCap, a new device recently approved by the FDA, may help prevent such loss, and give patients one less thing to worry about.
+The DigniCap, a new device recently cleared for marketing by the FDA, may help prevent such loss, and give patients one less thing to worry about.

 The rubbery helmet, made from silicone and neoprene by Swedish medical laboratory Dignitana, addresses the problem of hair loss during cancer treatment by chilling the scalp during chemotherapy.
 According to BreastCancer.org, the cold temperatures produced by the tightly fitting caps narrow the blood vessels just beneath the skin.
 This limits the amount of chemotherapy medication that reaches the hair follicles and prevents hair loss.